All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 My Experience at Bhadra National Park

-Bhadra Wildlife Sanctuary near Bhadra Reservoir is a perfect place for safari, like Jim Corbett National Park.
+Bhadra Wildlife Sanctuary near Bhadra Reservoir is a perfect place for a safari, like Jim Corbett National Park.
 I visited the sanctuary in the evening.
 Our Bhadra and Muthodi safari started at 3:30 p.m., but I reached the place at 3 pm because of the limited availability of jeeps and buses.
 Jeep charges are 400 rupees per head.

 Information from my experience:-